MdGolam-Kibria/SocialMediaChatApplication/README.md

 - implement active or not.
 - implement Notifications <br/>
               *when a sender send sms to another user user get a notification
+- add post ,,,user can post a status with image and without image like FACEBOOK
+- implement post date and time
 - update profile  features using UI.<br/>